True North - Christian

 Spinning Compass - Agnostic

 This sounded democratic: "let's leave it as a private matter and not have a public reference point as such."
 But it only leads to power-plays: "whose point of view will rule."
-That's why although most Aussies (and governments) still think no reference point is what we have today... but not so!
+That's why although most Aussies (and governments) still think no reference point is what we have today, it's not so...!

 Self-Aligned Compass - Naturalism

 Most of us didn't even see it happen and assume we're back at Agnostic.
-But to the degree that religious / spiritual worldviews are excluded from the public square, one worldview remains as the default reference point.
+But to the degree that religious/spiritual worldviews are excluded from the public square, one worldview stands deceptively as the default reference point.
 Naturalism asserts there is only the natural, physical world, no super-natural, no other dimensions, no God to answer to, no higher power, so do anything you want - just keep religion private.
 "Secular" has come to mean, "no religious views."
-In practice this Naturalism is Australia's public reference point, now unofficially determining all our national, ethical, political decisions.
-Marriage, gender, religious education, terminating babies, the old and infirm, public narratives about science, climate, races, power/victim status, are all decided squarely on the reduced basis of Naturalism.
+In practice this Naturalism is Australia's public reference point now, unofficially determining all our national, ethical, political decisions.
+Decisions about marriage, gender, religious education, terminating babies & the infirm, public narratives about science, climate, race, power/victim status, are all decided squarely on the reduced basis of Naturalism.
 All spiritual considerations are excluded.

-We were not asked if we wanted to shift our public reference point, let alone shift it to Naturalism.
+We were never asked if we wanted to shift our public reference point at all, let alone shift it to Naturalism.
 It just happened by excluding the other options.
 If we had been asked, "Do you want Naturalism as our new public reference point?" we would have certainly voted against it.
 Why?

 1) Partly because more of us do experience spiritual realities than do not.
 "Under God" is a real consideration for most of us.